niruix/niruix/README.md

 Hello people,

-Nothing to be panic about, nothing is changed. *Expect for the username of course ;)*
+Nothing to be panic about, nothing else is changed, *only the username ;)*

 [Goto the new profile >>](https://github.com/nirui)